smith-chem-wisc/AppleTurnover/README.md

 # ApplE Turnover
-Application for elucidating turnover rates in biological system
+Application for elucidating turnover rates in biological systems